zhuolonghao/zhuolonghao.github.io/_posts/2022-06-01-shadow-banking-how-who.md

 <p class="meta">June 2022 - Charlotte, NC</p>

-As discussed in the last post, **Shadow banks** or **Narrow Measure of NBFI** are financial intermediaries that involve *liquidity*, *maturity* and *credit* transformation as well as the build-up of *leverage*, without explicit access to central bank liquidity or public sector credit guarantees[1].
+As discussed in the [last post](https://zhuolonghao.github.io/2022/05/01/shadow-banking-what-why.html), **Shadow banks** or **Narrow Measure of NBFI** are financial intermediaries that involve *liquidity*, *maturity* and *credit* transformation as well as the build-up of *leverage*, without explicit access to central bank liquidity or public sector credit guarantees[1].

-In this post, I'd continue to discuss who are key participants in the shadow banking system and how are they chained up to grow strongly in recent decades.
+In this post, I'd continue to discuss who key participants are in the shadow banking system and how they are chained up to grow strongly in recent decades.
 My discussion includes a summary of this brilliant work [1], as well as a case study.

 ## How did the shadow banking system work?

-Unlike traditional banks who bring deposit-taking and credit-lending under one roof, the shadow banking system is **de-centralized** in a way that the credit intermediation is performed through "a chain of nonbank financial intermediaries in a multiple process"[1] as illustrated below.
+Unlike traditional banks who bring deposit-taking and credit-lending under one roof, the shadow banking system is **de-centralized**, where the credit intermediation is performed by  "a chain of nonbank financial intermediaries"[1].

 <p align="center">